 Sequence for Kids – I remember searching high and low, long and hard for games a 3-4 year old could enjoy and found two we especially loved (and still play today – both my 4 year old grandson AND, occasionally, my 10 year old grandson who still enjoys it all these years later!

 Cranium Cariboo was my grandkids favorite for years!
 I think we started playing it when they were 2!
-Sadly, it doesn’t appear to be available any more new.
-But if you can find a used version, you might still be able to get replacement parts for it from Hasbro who made it.
+Sadly, it doesn’t appear to be available any more new – at least, not for a reasonable price.
+But if you can find a used version (try ebay), you might still be able to get replacement parts for it from Hasbro who made it.
 And your grandkids will LOVE it – both sets of mine did!
-And Hasbro does have several pre-school games, tho none look like they’d work as young as Cariboo did.
+And Hasbro does have several pre-school games, tho none look like they’d work for grandkids as young as Cariboo did.

 Play Doh is always popular and great for 3-5 year olds with supervision.
 It’s generally non-toxic and there are so many fun kits to take those of us not-so-brilliantly-crafty to new heights of grandma greatness in our grandkids’ eyes – like making – GASP – Play Doh Spagetti 🙂